East Coast, Suriname: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, B, C and F. It's important that you choose the correct type.
-Most adapters currently being sold are just plug changers and require your electronics to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types A, B, C and F. Be careful to choose the necessary type.
+The vast majority of adapters currently sold are just plug changers and require your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most areas.

 Airplane phone mount